Meliora (Latin) / [meh-lee-OR-ah]

 AVA: Eola-Amity Hills

-Elevation & Aspect: 450’-470’ on a gentle slope facing South and Southwest
+Elevation & Aspect: 450’-470’ on a gentle slope facing North and East

 Soil: Jory & Nekia Series.
 Shallow decomposed volcanic basalt on top of marine sediments.
 Clay loam and sand.